 If you have a smartphone and something to sell, then you're in luck.
 There are several ways that you can earn money online by selling your things.
-If you already have things that you're looking to sell, you will find plenty of the best selling apps below.
+If you already have things you're looking to sell, you will find plenty of the best-selling apps below.

 In general, this is a great way to make money selling unwanted stuff in a virtual yard sale, and your bucks will add up.
-If you have stuff you don't want, you can sell it to make extra money.
+If you have things you don't want, you can sell them to make extra money.
 What's not to love?
 This isn't a niche, either.

 So many people go on apps to sell things; it's like a virtual flea market.
 There are several selling apps like Flyp that you can make money from.

 Read on to learn how to sell stuff so you can earn some extra cash via apps.
 Check out this list of the best selling apps: